xrarch/mintia/README.md

 1. Dynamically-linked kernel modules.
 2. Priority-based preemptive multitasking with wait boosting.
 3. Nested interrupts.
-4. IPLs (analogous to Windows IRQLs), DPCs, and APCs.
+4. IPLs (analogous to Windows IRQLs) and DPCs.
 5. Waiting on multiple events at once (akin to win32's WaitForMultipleObjects).
 6. An Object Manager for centralized resource tracking and IPC.
 7. Unix-like permissions model.